Cold season is here! 3 Essential oils for staying well

 If you sometimes feel overwhelmed by stress, spend a few minutes breathing with this Peace & Tranquility Inhaler.
-The oils in this DIY recipe can both help you relax, and protect your immune health.
+The essential oils in this DIY recipe can both help you relax, and protect your immune health.

 What’s one of the first things you notice when your immune health takes a dive during cold and flu season?
 For many, it is respiratory illnesses.

 You might wind up sniffling and sneezing, or with a nose so stuffy you feel like you can’t breathe freely.
 Maybe you even experience head tension and body aches.
 Not only is this uncomfortable—it can prevent you from getting that all-important, restorative sleep at night.
-And it can sap your energy during the day, meaning it will take even longer for your immune system to catch up with your body’s needs.
+And it can sap your energy during the day, meaning it will take even longer for your immune function to catch up with your body’s needs.

 Mandarin Green Oil (Citrus reticulata) essential oil contains natural components that are amazing for supporting the breath!
 They can clear clogged energy out of the head, easing tension and allowing you to breathe easily.
 And animal studies on mandarin’s main component showed it contributed to the body’s immune response.
-There are different “colors” of mandarin oil: green and red.
-Both have the Latin name Citrus reticulata, and both are equally effective for immune protection.
+There are different “colors” of mandarin essential oil: green and red.
+Both have the Latin name Citrus reticulata, and both are equally effective for immune system support.

 If you’re in the early stages of feeling unwell, moisturize your skin with this DIY body oil.
 It’s made with mandarin and other essential oils for staying well.

-You’ll discover even more ways that lavender, frankincense, and mandarin oils help you stay healthy, and get three recipes to build a resilient immune system day by day.
-A great thing about these recipes is they ONLY include our three powerhouse oils!
+You’ll discover even more ways that lavender, frankincense, and mandarin oils help you stay healthy, and get three recipes to build a resilient adaptive immune system day by day.
+A great thing about these recipes is they ONLY include our three powerhouse essential oils!
 You’ll just learn to use them in different ways, depending on your intentions and needs.

-If you’re on a budget and want to create your own natural immune support kit, understanding how to use these three workhorse oils is an incredible gift to yourself and your family.
+If you’re on a budget and want to create your own natural immune support kit, understanding how to use these three workhorse essential oils is an incredible gift to yourself and your family.